-2017 ~ Sunday October 22: ROAMING ASSEMBLY #16 ~ MAD TEA PARTY: Gonzo Curating and Beyond ~ convened by Aneta Rostkowska and Jakub Woynarowski.
+2017 ~ Sunday October 22 in Cologne: Roaming Assembly#16 ~ MAD TEA PARTY: Gonzo Curating and Beyond ~ convened by Aneta Rostkowska and Jakub Woynarowski.

 Over the past one and a half decade the Dutch Art Institute, among many other configurations, has been operational as a partly nomadic school.
 Since the beginning of the current academic year, 2017-2018, we have embarked on a radical new trajectory: we officially bade farewell to bricks and walls, as from now onward DAI ROAMING ACADEMY 'mobilizes our bodies, our intelligences', at changing locations in-and outside of the Netherlands, where we will team up with a wealth of like-minded, befriended humans and institutions.